giovannellilab/Geomosaic/docs/commands/setup.md

 The `setup` command has various optional arguments:
 - __OPTIONAL__
     - (`-s`) The output name for the setup file of Geomosaic.
 Default: `gmsetup.yaml` (in the current directory).
-    - (`-c`) This option is very useful if you are going to run geomosaic for different set of rawreads.
-By specifyin this folder, geomosaic will not reinstall all the conda environments. here you can provide the same folder and prevent multiple installation of the same conda environments.
+    - (`-c`) This option is very useful if you are going to run geomosaic for different set of raw reads.
+By specifying this folder, geomosaic will not reinstall all the conda environments.
+Here you can provide the same folder and prevent multiple installation of the same conda environments.
 If not specified geomosaic will create a folder called `gm_conda_envs` inside the directory provided by the `-w` option.
-    - (`-e`) Similarly to the `-c` parameter, This option is very useful if you are going to run geomosaic for different set of rawreads.
-By specifyin this folder, geomosaic can use already downloaded external databases.
+    - (`-e`) Similarly to the `-c` parameter, this option is very useful if you are going to run geomosaic for different set of raw reads.
+By specifying this folder, geomosaic can use already downloaded external databases.
 If not specified geomosaic will create a folder called `gm_external_db` inside the directory provided by the `-w` option.
-        - For example, let's assume that in the following path `/mnt/storage/geomosaic_extdb` are already presents the following databases `kaiju_extdb`, `kraken2_extdb` and `checkm_extdb` (that were downloaded with Geomosaic), you can use this option as `-e /mnt/storage/geomosaic_extdb` .
+        - For example, let's assume that in the following path `/mnt/storage/geomosaic_extdb` are already presents the following databases `kaiju_extdb`, `kraken2_extdb` and `checkm_extdb` (that were downloaded with Geomosaic) are already present; you can use this option as `-e /mnt/storage/geomosaic_extdb` .
     - (`-f`) With this option you can specify the format separated value of the table provided with the flag `-t`.
     - (`-w`) The Geomosaic working directory to create for its execution.
 Default: `geomosaic` folder created in the current directory.
     - (`-n`) A project name can be specified with this parameter.
 It is recommended to use a name without any space.